 Indeed, aside from hosting the Red Cross Ball (a tradition that started when Merriweather-Post was alive), very little of note occurred at Mar-a-Lago until Trump purchased the property in 1985, aside from it being designated as a National Historic Landmark (a largely ceremonial gesture) in 1980.

-Although Mar-a-Lago's sale to Donald Trump was without controversy (excepting, perhaps, its price tag of $10 million, which to this writer seems low for a 58-bedroom mansion, even in the year of my birth), it is owned by Donald Trump, after all, which means that some controversy has ensued during the past 31 years—and I'm not talking about Michael Jackson's and Lisa-Marie Presley's honeymoon.
+Although Mar-a-Lago's sale to Donald Trump was without controversy (excepting, perhaps, its price tag of $10 million, which is low for a 58-bedroom mansion, even in the 1980s), it is owned by Donald Trump, after all, which means that some controversy has ensued during the past 31 years—and not just regarding Michael Jackson's and Lisa-Marie Presley's honeymoon.

-For example, while Donald Trump's patriotism has swelled since he announced his presidential bid, it began getting him in trouble years before, in 2006, when he erected a flagpole (bearing the stars and stripes, of course) that was more than double the height allowed by local authorities.
-Courts ordered Trump both to move and shorten the flag pole, and also to make donations to local charities due to his having broken the law.
+For example, while Donald Trump's patriotism swelled once he announced his presidential bid, it began getting him in trouble years before, in 2006, when he erected a flagpole (bearing the stars and stripes, of course) that was more than double the height allowed by local authorities, courts ordered Trump both to move and shorten the flag pole, and also to make donations to local charities due to his having broken the law.

 Ever-paranoid, Trump has also filed multiple lawsuits based in his belief that the FAA has targeted him by directing aircraft landing at nearby Palm Beach International Airport to fly "directly" over Mar-a-Lago.
 All three related suits have been dismissed, although Trump's attorneys have filed paperwork required to continue them after his presidential bid ends later this year.